isomerpages/pa-cdcnw-deprecated/_giving-back/Volunteer with us.md

 The North West CDC works closely with our strong network of partners, Social Service Agencies, Government Agencies and Grassroots Organisations to provide opportunities for volunteering.

-Interested parties can take up funding to create Ground-Up Initiatives (GUI) to benefit the community through the **North West WeCare Fund** for community projects, or **North West GIRAFFE Fund** for sustainability projects.
+Interested parties can take up funding to create Ground-Up Initiatives (GUI) to benefit the community through the **North West WeCare Fund** for community projects, or **North West GIRAFFE Fund** for green projects.

 Be a part of us to make North West District a Caring and Healthy community.
 For more information, email us at northwestcdc_partnerships@pa.gov.sg.